joinhandshake/seira/README.md

 ### Manifest Files

 Seira expects your Kubernetes manifests to exist in the "kubernetes/<cluster>/<app>" directory.
 When a deploy is run on `foo` app in `staging` cluster, it looks to `kubernetes/staging/foo` directory for the manifest files.

+### Assumptions

+- Each app has all its objects contained in a namespace, named after the app
+- Each app has one or more deployments, and a deployment and all pods created by that deployment have a `tier` label matching the name of the deployment
+- If using a SQL database (currently only postgresql is supported), pgbouncer is used for connection pooling, and the app uses the secret `DATABASE_URL` to connect and authenticate to the database

 ### Initial Setup